The "ARES/SKYWARN" channel of the New England Reflector is

 2) ARES DRILLS

-on this gateway on a weekly or monthly basis.
-These drills allows for
+on this gateway on a monthly basis.
+This allows for

 repeaters, simplex nodes and individual client users to test equipment